 WHO WE ARE:

-Ben is a Media Organizer with the SUN project (Schools Unifying Neighborhoods).
-He started volunteering with MMP’s Voices From Our Public Schools in the summer of 2015.
-Ben grew up in a cement town in the Lehigh Valley and got his own education in regional public schools.
+Ben started volunteering with MMP’s Voices From Our Public Schools in the summer of 2015.
+He grew up in a cement town in the Lehigh Valley and got his own education in the public schools there.
 Afterward, he studied literature and Russian culture at Hampshire College in Massachusetts and in Russia.
-Ben believes that sharing our stories with each other should bring us to read the world more critically.
-He has worked with the oral history archive at the Civic Media Center in Florida, and he has actively participated in solidarity movements with the Coalition of Immokalee Workers and anti-prison organizations in Philadelphia.
+Ben believes that our story-telling can bring us to read the world more critically.
+He worked with the oral history archive at the Civic Media Center in Florida, and he has actively participated in intersectional movements with the Coalition of Immokalee Workers and anti-prison organizing in Philadelphia.
 In the spring of 2016, he was a part of MMP’s Media Fellows Program and helped to produce this video calling for community control in Philadelphia public schools.
-Recently, a book containing his translations of Russian poets in the Leningrad Siege was published.
-He is currently enrolled in an education program at Goddard College.
+A book containing his translations of Russian poets in the Leningrad Siege was published in 2016.
+He is currently enrolled in the M.A.
+Education program at Goddard College.

 Pep Marie is a proud Philly native (Germantown!) and alumnae of the Philadelphia School District.
 In 2006, while attending the High School for Creative & Performing Arts, Pep Marie became a member of the Philadelphia Student Union and was first introduced to the importance of marginalized voices in social justice work.
 Pep Marie went on to attend Oberlin College and majored in Sociology with concentrations in both Africana and Urban Studies.
 The student organizing Pep Marie took part in (during both secondary and higher education) in the fight for education as a human right affirmed for Pep Marie that those most directly impacted must take the lead in the movement.
 This commitment to building leaders in and around our schools to lead the work is what excites Pep Marie most about this project and working with the Media Mobilizing Project.